 The first opportunity for misalignment of values comes during the hiring and on-boarding process.
 From ensuring that the company’s DEI initiatives are met through supporting people in harmonizing their personal values with those of the organization, an awareness of the different behaviors that count for living into the values is key.
 Employee engagement begins with the new hires becoming clear about what behaviors are expected of them and what reciprocal behaviors they can expect from others arising from a commitment to shared values.

 A second source of tension comes when people have either over-developed or under-developed expressions of core values.
 For example, companies know that policies of inclusion will help employees be more engaged and support diversity initiatives.
-Someone with an under-developed sense of inclusion might assume that anyone who wants to participate can and so make no particular effort to reach out to others.
-Someone with an over-developed sense of inclusion might assume that they can effectively lead anyone effectively, and so don’t kick anyone off the team, even if they don’t contribute.
+Someone with an under-developed sense of inclusion might assume that anyone who wants to participate can, so they make no particular effort to reach out to others.
+Someone with an over-developed sense of inclusion might assume that they can lead anyone effectively, so they don’t kick anyone off the team, even if that member doesn’t contribute.
 This webinar will explore how an attentive HR professional can recognize and then address situations where people are not expressing their values appropriately.

 Every strategy for resolving values in tension begins with recognizing the ethical foundations informing values, beliefs, and behaviors.
 The workshop will explore the four different ways that values are expressed, the behaviors that flow from the different expectations, and the impact on the culture.
 As HR professionals become aware of those differences, they can mirror divergent expressions of values and communicate effectively to ensure all are focused on the mission of the organization, not the idiosyncrasies of individuals or the culture.